-FIG. 34.-Titus: Latopolis.
+Fig. 34.-Titus: Latopolis.

-with the possible exception of Nero, to show any tendency towards a truly imperial policy in his dealings with the nations of the Greek East, and to forsake the old traditions of treating them as mere slaves of Rome, did not live long ch influence on the destinies of enough to exercise much influence on the destinies of the Empire.
+7. Titus, however, who was the first Roman emperor, with the possible exception of Nero, to show any tendency towards a truly imperial policy in his dealings with the nations of the Greek East, and to forsake the old traditions of treating them as mere slaves of Rome, did not live long enough to exercise much influence on the destinies of the Empire.